wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 ## Scenario

-**Guardio** is an auto insurance service company that has many employees who use different credentials to sign in to many internal applications.
-To manage logins to its many applications, Guardio uses the WSO2 Identity Server B2B Private CIAM Solution where Guardio is configured as a super organization. **Guardio-SaaS-App** is one such application.
+**Guardio Insurance** is an auto insurance service company with many employees using different credentials to sign in to many internal applications.
+To manage logins to its many applications, Guardio uses the WSO2 Identity Server B2B Private CIAM Solution, where Guardio is configured as a super organization. **Guardio-SaaS-App** is one such application.

 <img src="../../../assets/img/guides/organization-login/try-it-out/scenario_diagram.png" alt="Scenario Diagram" width="700">